 The old adage when it came to getting a mortgage was that you absolutely had to have a 20% down payment.
 While this may have been true for our parents and grandparents, it’s no longer the case.
 In recent years, it’s been possible to get a home for as little as 3% down.

 Of course, there are advantages to a higher down payment.
 Responsible lending is all about risk management.
 If you make a higher down payment, you can get a better rate because it means less risk for the lender if you have more invested upfront because you’re less likely to walk away.
 Another way lenders manage risk is through mortgage insurance.

 Most loans with less than a 20% down payment or equity stake will require some form of mortgage insurance, but just because you need it doesn’t mean you should pay more than you have to.
-In fact, if you get a conventional loan with monthly borrower-paid mortgage insurance (BPMI) payments, Quicken Loans is offering very competitive, low monthly private mortgage insurance rates.
+In fact, if you get a conventional loan with private mortgage insurance (PMI) payments, Quicken Loans is offering some of the lowest private mortgage insurance rates in the industry.*